je2781/tobamsShopper/README.md

 =========

 ## development
-I started with designing the model for the dummy data to follow OOP principles, and moved onto the UI components, as it gives flexibility for new UI features.
+I started with designing the model for the dummy data, and other types/interfaces, to follow OOP principles, and moved onto the UI components, as it gives flexibility for new UI features.
 The screens were next, along with their supporting sdks.

 ## How to run the app